Roy Wilkins Park: Events and programming

 Over the years, Roy Wilkins Park has held numerous events such as concerts; by 1999, the park's programs were drawing 100,000 visitors per year.
 Festivals have included the Groovin in the Park Festival, an annual event with reggae and R&B music, as well as Jamaican Jerk Festival, a Caribbean cuisine and culture event.
 The park also hosts events such as yoga and fitness challenges and a music program.
 Since 2003, Roy Wilkins Recreation Center has also hosted the annual Art Exhibit at Roy Wilkins Park, showing work from black artists.
 In the past, Roy Wilkins Park has also hosted such events as the Family Festival, a "Celebrating the Environment" festival, and the Queens Jazz Festival.

 Incidents

 Roy Wilkins Park has been the site of numerous incidents and crimes.
 A body of a woman who had been missing for ten years was found in the park in 1998.
 Alvin Henry, an Olympic sprinter from Trinidad and Tobago, was accused in 2007 of at least two rapes in Roy Wilkins Park.
 Additionally, in 2014, a gang member was killed in the park by a member of a rival gang.

+In 2026, Jaden Pierre was beaten, shot, and killed at the park.
+Former mayor of N.Y.C, Eric Adams, publicized video of the incident.